cs4372/ios-study-guide/interview-prep/interview-questions.md

 - Extensions -> add new functionality to an existing class, struct, enum, or protocol.
 Can only add implementations to existing members and cannot force conformance to protocols.
 - Protocol Extensions -> provide default implementations for methods and properties defined in a protocol.
 Extend the behavior of existing types that conform to the protocol without modifying their original implementation.

+#### What is a protocol?
+- Defines a blueprint of methods and properties that guarantees certain behavior without specifiying the implementation of it
+- A class/struct/enum that adopts the protocol must implement all the required methods and properties defined in the protocol

 #### What does the final keyword do?
 Why would you want to use it?
 - To prevent a class, method, property, or subscript from being overriden or subclassed, so other classes cannot inherit from it or override its behavior.
 `Ensuring Immutability` - This feature is useful to enforce immutability and ensure that the behavior of a class remains unchanged and the implementation remains consistent across all subclasses.